Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for capturing leads directly from Outlook.
+- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, suitable for teams managing multiple campaigns through Outlook.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, making it easier to manage customer and investor relationships.
+- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, making it easier for sales teams to manage customer relationships.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring excellent customer support for your Outlook contacts.
+- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring customer support capabilities for your Outlook contacts.

-• Operations Hub: Syncs and automates business processes across different systems, ensuring seamless integration with Outlook.
+- Operations Hub: Syncs and automates business processes across different systems, ensuring integration with Outlook across team workflows.

-• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency directly from your Outlook contacts.
+- Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency, though this can become complex for medium-sized teams to manage.

 Pros

-• Comprehensive free plan: Robust free version that includes essential CRM features, ideal for small businesses and startups using Outlook.
+- Comprehensive free plan: Robust free version that includes essential CRM features, but limitations become apparent with larger team usage.

 Cons

-• Limited customization in free plan: Free plan and lower tiers have limited customization options, restricting flexibility for growing businesses using Outlook.
+- Limited customization in lower tiers: Free plan and lower tiers have limited customization options, restricting flexibility for growing sales teams of this size.

-• Complexity in advanced features: Some advanced features, like custom reporting and workflows, have a steep learning curve and may require additional training.
+- Complexity in advanced features: Advanced features have a steep learning curve and may require extensive training for all team members.

 Price and plans